 Dr. Israel Reynolds (1772-1824): He was the innkeeper of the Stissing House from 1806-1823.
 This was the first location of the Union Library of Pine Plains, the first public library in Duchess County.
 Reynolds was the third librarian of the library, the first postmaster of Pine Plains, and introduced the first mail route to Pine Plains.
 He was married to Deborah Dorr.

-Henry C. Meyers (1790-1870): Known as "Uncle Harry", he was the proprietor from 1835-1867, during which time it was called the Meyers Hotel.
+Henry C. Myers (1790-1870): Known as "Uncle Harry", he was the proprietor from 1835-1867, during which time it was called the Myers Hotel.
 During this period, cattle and sheep drovers from the west would stop here for the night, letting the animals graze on the inn's lawn.
 Henry was a popular landlord and was assisted by his wife Margaret and his three daughters.
 Isaac Huntting relates an amusing anecdote from the 1830s-1840s about the inn's sign, which hung from a post at the corner of the hotel and swayed at the mercy of the wind; he wonders if anyone then living in the village could ever forget the "doleful midnight creaking of that swinging board", which was "suggestive of the door to perdition on grated hinges turning".

 Ketterer Hotel